Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Most of the Democratic presidents have tried to arrest it.

-Every Republican one has blown it through the roof, and they have the balls to say they're fiscal responsibility.
+Every Republican one has blown it through the roof, and they have the balls to say their fiscal risk.
+Well,

-The last Republican to balance a budget was Richard Nixon in 1970.
+the last Republican to balance the budget was Richard Nixon in 1970.

 COVID cost $6 trillion, $2 million more than World War II, for the forever flu.